test-kitchen/kitchen-cloudstack/README.md

       cloudstack_security_group_id: [SECURITY GROUP ID FOR SHARED NETWORKS] OPTIONAL
       cloudstack_ssh_keypair_name: [SSH KEY NAME]
+To use the CloudStack public key provider, you need to have the .PEM file located in the same directory as your .kitchen.yml file.

 By default, a unique server name will be generated and the randomly generated password will be used, though that behavior can be overridden with additional options (e.g., to specify a SSH private key):